 What Are the Common Withdrawal Symptoms?

 Many individuals who are trying to quit drugs or alcohol often wonder how to deal with withdrawal symptoms especially if they become excruciating.
 The first step in this process is understanding what the common symptoms are so you can address the issue correctly.
 Some people may mistakenly think that an ailment is a withdrawal symptom but it is actually a telltale sign of another disease.
-So, to differentiate, here are some common substance abuse withdrawal symptoms that you need to watch out for:
+So, to differentiate, here are some common substance use disorder withdrawal symptoms that you need to watch out for:

 - Headaches: If you experience a headache within 2-3 days of stopping drug or alcohol use, it is commonly known as a withdrawal symptom.
 The chemical changes in the brain are what often prompts this discomfort.